ubikorp/lacking.org/a-little-special/scripts/be-01-soft-velvety-fer.md

 I am the one who disconnects your landline, snuffing it out like a candle that’s burned almost all the way down.

 Celebrate your wireless future, heartless bastards.

-## Leftovers

-Let’s not get all hung up on this.

-I am here to talk about the soundtrack to my gruesome work.

-Forget about those Lexicon reverbs and boutique channels, it’s the most expensive effect you can put on your voice by a few orders of magnitude and it’s glorious.

-Listeners!
-Digame (DEE-gah-meh) is how they answer the telephone in Spain.
-Don’t answer back, because I am not going to hear you.
-After all, this is not a telephone.

-Listeners!
-Moshi moshi, as they say when they answer the telephone in Japan.
-It seems more elaborate and formal than our simple “hello”, but you can disagree with me.

-Later on, please listen for the nearly hypnotic effect as MC Honky honks his way through a myriad of rhymes, dimes, and slimes in his quest to communicate his...MESSAGE!